 - A jungle visited by monkeys and other wildlife

 - One vast and stunning beach with sea caves

 - One secluded surf spot

 - A natural estuary

-As amazing as the “neighborhood” is, you can’t miss what’s outside the gate:
+As amazing as the “neighborhood” is, you won’t want to miss what’s just outside of it:

 - Isla de Cañas (home to mangroves and nesting sea turtles)